NavneetMandrekar/Automatic-Car/README.md

 The environment provides a grid-world setting where the agent can move around picking and dropping off passengers at different locations.
 The agent receives a reward for each successful drop-off and is penalized for violating traffic rules.
 The environment also includes a passenger generation mechanism that spawns new passengers at random locations, making the task more challenging.

 ## Requirements
-Python 3.8 or higher
+Python 3.8 or higher,
-OpenAI Gym library
+OpenAI Gym library,
-numpy library
+numpy library.